florianm/gpt4-pdf-chatbot-langchain/README.md

 - Visit [openai](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to retrieve API keys and insert into your `.env` file.
 - Visit [pinecone](https://pinecone.io/) to create and retrieve your API keys, and also retrieve your environment and index name from the dashboard.

+  - The index name must be lowercase.
+  - The environment will be preset on the free plan.
+You need to upgrade your plan to change the environment.
+  - With the default OpenAI embeddings, you need to set the dimensions to 1536.

 4. In the `config` folder, replace the `PINECONE_NAME_SPACE` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `pnpm run ingest`.
 This namespace will later be used for queries and retrieval.

 5. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
 Change `modelName` in `new OpenAIChat` to `gpt-3.5-turbo`, if you don't have access to `gpt-4`.
 Please verify outside this repo that you have access to `gpt-4`, otherwise the application will not work with it.